-For the first time, LEGO® has been cooled to the lowest temperature possible in an experiment which reveals a new use for the popular toy.
+For the first time, LEGO® has been cooled to the lowest temperature possible in an experiment that reveals a new use for the popular toy.

 Its special properties mean it could be useful in the development of quantum computing.